trysmiles/website/join.md

 **The Cersonsky Lab is actively recruiting post-doctoral, graduate, and undergraduate researchers to join our team!**

+We look for candidates that are enthusiastic, motivated, creative and independent, with an attitude for critical thinking.
+We are open to consider diverse scientific backgrounds at the doctoral level, while hiring at the post-doctoral level tends to be more focused.

+Please consider that in order to perform a preliminary screening, all the inquiries that do not follow these guidelines might be silently ignored.

 ### Postdoctoral researchers

 If you are interested in a postdoctoral position, please email [me](https://directory.engr.wisc.edu/che/Faculty/Cersonsky_Rose/) with a 1 page statement of envisioned plans, CV, and three references.